Guide to Appellate Briefs

 Rule 1:24 has commentary from the drafting committee to provide aid in understanding and applying the rule.

-If you are mailing your brief on the day that is it due, you must also include a written statement to the court, also known as an affidavit of mailing, in which you swear that the brief was mailed to the court on or before the date due.
+If paper filing rather than e-filing, you must file (4) copies of the brief and appendix.
+If you are mailing your paper brief on the day that is it due, you must also include a written statement to the court, also known as an affidavit of mailing, in which you swear that the brief was mailed to the court on or before the date due.
 Rule 13(a)(ii).
 If the Court receives your brief and affidavit after the due date, the brief will be deemed timely filed as of the date it was mailed, pursuant to Rule 13(a)(ii).

 The Appeals Court has created a Brief Template and an Appendix Template that you can use to make sure you format your brief correctly.
 The templates contain guidance similar to the guidance on this page, and are intended to help you file a correctly-formatted brief.
 Any item in the template that is surrounded by [square brackets] should be replaced or filled in with material specific to your case.
 The Appeals Court has also created checklists (paper brief and e-filed brief) to help you ensure that your brief and appendix meet all of the filing requirements.

 The templates and checklists contain a summary of the rules for filing and formatting.
 The templates and checklists are not substitutes for the official rules, and in the case of a conflict or ambiguity, the Massachusetts Rules of Appellate Procedure remain the official source for the rules that apply to the filing of briefs and appendices.